epsilon537/boxlambda/docs/sw_comp_picolibc.md

 [https://github.com/epsilon537/boxlambda/tree/master/sw/components/bootstrap](https://github.com/epsilon537/boxlambda/tree/master/sw/components/bootstrap)

-An application wishing to use the standard C library has to link in this bootstrap component along with the PicoLibc library itself.
+An application using the standard C library has to link in this bootstrap component.

 #### The Vector Table